MoeweX/MockFog2/node-manager/README.md

 Start this phase by running `node app.js collect`, this:
 - Creates a general var file for the collect playbook, stores at `run/vars/`
-- Retrieves all container log files and stores them in the corresponding local directories
+- Retrieves all container log files and application data and stores them in the corresponding local directories

 ## Actions per Phase